-The Devio CR-1 Headset Interface enables handset telephones with a headset function to integrate with Devio.
-This integration enables the handset to connect to Devio's loudspeaker and microphone, and calls made with the handset to be bridged into soft codec web conferences running on laptops that are also connected to Devio.
-This feature was implemented on Devio to enable potential integration with phones that have been previously deployed into huddle rooms.
+The Devio headset interface enables handset telephones with a headset function to integrate with Devio.
+This integration enables the handset to connect to Devio's loudspeaker and microphone, and calls made with the handset to be bridged into soft codec web conferences running on laptops that are also connected to Devio, as well as any conversations occurring on mobile devices that are connected to Devio via Bluetooth.
+This feature was implemented in Devio to enable potential integration with phones that have been previously deployed into huddle rooms.

 The headset interface is not intended for introducing any external audio sources other than handset telephones to the Devio system; doing so may result in problematic audio, as well as potential damage to the unit.
 Technical support for attempting to integrate Devio's headset interface with devices other than standard headset telephones may be limited.
 This article will describe how to configure Devio's headset interface for use, as well as what technical considerations to bear in mind.